tenzap/exif-thumbnail-adder/README.md

 Please note that this is about the timestamps of the files (not the ones in the EXIF tags)

+### `ACCESS_MEDIA_LOCATION`
+- to keep location (GPS) metadata when processing files.
+Otherwise, GPS metadata will be lost because Android will hide it to the app.

+### `POST_NOTIFICATIONS`
+- to show progress of processing in notification drawer.
+Useful when letting the app work in the background.

 ## Development / Building from source
 This project has been developed in "Android Studio", you may use that to build the app yourself.

+Version 0.9.18 requires Android Studio Dolphin (2021.3) or above.

-In addition to Android Studio you need these components (android studio can install them for you thanks to the SDK Manager):
+In addition to Android Studio you need these SDK components which will be installed by Android Studio's SDK Manager:

 * SDK
 * NDK